ctz/graviola/README.md

 Only RSA signing and verification are provided.
 Our policy on RSA encryption is:
 "These are not made.
 They should never be made.
 We will not make them.
 We will not help make them."

+RSA key generation is supported for five fixed key sizes between 2048-8192-bits.
+All generated keys have e = 0x10001.
+Unlike other private key operations in Graviola, RSA key generation is currently not side-channel safe.
+Avoid doing it in untrusted multi-tenant or physical environments.

 ### ECC
 All ECC field and scalar arithmetic are provided by s2n-bignum.